binder-project/example-requirements/README.md

 A Binder-compatibible repo with a `requirements.txt` file.

-The file should contain all Python dependencies that your notebooks depend on, and they will be installed using
+The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using

 ```
 pip install -r requirements.txt